j3rrywan9/rust-study/docs/programming_rust.md

 #### Trait object layout

 In memory, a trait object is a fat pointer consisting of a pointer to the value, plus a pointer to a table representing that value's type.
+Each trait object therefore takes up two machine words, as shown in Figure 11-1.

 In Rust, as in C++, the vtable is generated once, at compile time, and shared by all objects of the same type.